psyb0t/offgrid-tools/README.md

 - supports: text files (.txt, .md), web content (.html, .htm), PDFs, word docs (.docx), libreoffice (.odt)
 - password protected: `offgrid123`
 - restart service to reindex new documents: `docker compose restart ollama-chat-party`

-## 📋 what the fuck is this anyway

-this is a self-contained digital bunker for when shit hits the fan. internet goes down? government censors your access?
-ISP decides to fuck with you? doesn't matter. this stack runs entirely on your local machine.

-**Kiwix** 📚 serves up compressed knowledge archives (.zim files). download wikipedia, stack overflow, project gutenberg, medical texts, survival guides, whatever. all searchable offline. it's like having the library of alexandria on your laptop but without the fire risk.

-**Ollama** 🤖 is your local AI that doesn't phone home. runs llama, mistral, code models, whatever. no api keys, no monthly subscriptions, no sending your private thoughts to openai's data mining operation. just raw silicon doing math for you.

-**Open WebUI** 💬 gives you a chatgpt-like interface that talks to your local ollama instance. upload documents, ask questions, generate code, whatever. all stays on your hardware.

-**Ollama Chat Party** 🎉 is another chat interface with enhanced RAG (retrieval-augmented generation) capabilities. drop documents in the `/documents` folder and it'll ingest them for context-aware conversations. password protected because even in the apocalypse you need some security.

-the beauty is everything talks to everything else through docker's internal network. no external dependencies once it's running.

 ## 🏴‍☠️ getting .zim files